Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![The edge-vm screen displays with the IoT Edge Runtime Response displaying a status of 200 and the $edgeHub module displays as running.](media/iotedge_runtime200_edgehubrunning.png "edge-vm status")

-### Task 4: Update device client to communicate through the IoT Edge Gateway
+### Task 4: Update the device client to communicate through the IoT Edge Gateway

 Individual downstream device clients need to be configured to communicate directly through the IoT Edge Gateway device rather than to the IoT Hub directly.
 In this task, the meters located in the second (right) building of the simulator will be configured to send telemetry through the IoT Edge transparent gateway.
 These are Devices 7, 8, and 9.